genaim/TP2_2425/practicas/P1/guide/pr1.notes.2.md

     * Returns an unmodifiable view of the corresponding list of simulated objects (e.g., using `Collections.unmodifiableList(_vehicles)`).

 * `report()`:
-    * Returns a JSON structure as explained in the PDF.
+    * Returns a JSON structure as explained in the assignment statement.

 **Testing**